he249619/fastrobots-2026/Pages/Lab7.md

 In order to find `d`, we can provide a step response input to the car to cause it to drive forward, and then wait for the velocity to stop changing.
 At this steady state velocity, the acceleration would be zero and `d` would become equal to `u` divided by the steady state velocity.
 For simplicity, we can normalize the step response from whatever PWM input we choose to use.
 I decided to build my Kalman filter around a step response of a PWM input of 255 so that my car can perform well at high speeds.

-I was able to collect data about my car’s distance from a wall while driving directly at it with a PWM input of 255.
+I collected data about my car’s distance from a wall while driving towards it with a PWM input of 255.
 I took the average of four trials and plotted them below:

 # <img src="Images/Lab 7/average_distance.png" style="max-width:90%"/>
 # <img src="Images/Lab 7/average_velocity.png" style="max-width:90%"/>